va-av-8/AgriSpectra/simple_service/README.md

 # AgriSpectra

 ## Description
-AgriSpectra is a simple ml service for maize growing stage, damage type and damage extent predictions.
+AgriSpectra is a simple ml service based on Eyes on the groud dataset for maize growing stage, damage type and damage extent predictions.
 Web interface
 Functionality:
 - main page with service description